 Credits can be charged based on the number of slots booked or a set amount per reservation.
 Booked allows reservations to be created “over” blocked slots.
 You can choose whether or not to charge credits for all slots in a reservation or just the available slots.

 If a reservation would bring a user over their credit limit, the reservation will be rejected.

-Administrators can manage user credits in the Users section.
+Administrators can manage the number of credits allocated to a person in Users section.